AlexGitH/auction/README.md

 ### Errors with NATS streaming server

 If you faced and error with next info `chainedError: NatsError: The request timed out for subscription id: -1` when cluster is starting.
-Check Cluster id parameters in the `infra` forlder for NATS and related services.
+Check Cluster id parameters in the `infra` folder for NATS and related services(`NATS_CLUSTER_ID`).

-hear is the listing of encountered issue
+Here is the listing of how this issue looks like:

 ```txt
 MONGO or NATS ERROR: NatsError: stan: connect request timeout